joakimen/clojure-examples/README.md

 # babashka-examples

-Samples of useful things to do in Clojure that are supported by the [babashka](https://github.com/babashka/babashka)-interpreter.
+Samples of useful things to do in Clojure that are supported either by the [babashka](https://github.com/babashka/babashka)-interpreter or by standard Clojure.

 ## Ideas